Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Rolef Bug Screens

-The Rolef bug screens are permanently installed, but you can roll them up when you don’t want to use them.
+The Rolef bug screens were permanently installed, but I could roll them up when you I wasn’t using them.
 There are simple clips at the top that hold them up.

 On the rear bug screen, the top half is screen, and the bottom half which you can roll up separately is solid.
 This allows you to access your gear in the garage while keeping the bed area bug free.